Pinterest Pixel

 John Michaloudis

-Calculating a batting average is a common task for anyone tracking baseball or softball statistics, whether you’re a coach, a player, or just a fan.
+Calculating a batting average is a common task for tracking baseball or softball statistics.

-Excel provides an efficient way to record, analyze, and visualize player performance.
+Excel provides a great way to record, analyze, and visualize player performance.

 Key Takeaways

-• The batting average formula is Hits divided by At Bats: =Hits / At Bats.
+• The batting average formula is Hits divided by At Bats.

-• Excel makes it easy to track player stats and automatically calculate batting averages for single games or full seasons.
+• Excel can track player stats and automatically calculate batting averages.

 • You can quickly apply the formula to entire columns for multiple players or games.